 Other Local Resources

-Santa Clara County Suicide Prevention & Crisis – Offers suicide prevention information, classes, and support.
+Santa Clara County Suicide Prevention Program – [for adults also] offers suicide awareness and prevention information, classes, and support, including:

 YMCA Anti-Bullying Resources-The YMCA of Silicon Valley has established Project Cornerstone, which is committed to helping all children and teens in Silicon Valley feel valued, respected and known.
 This “Help Stop Bullying” page contains anti-bullying ideas and resources.